C-Stew/c-stew.github.io-old/index.md

 # C Stew - Variety Gamer and Tech Enthusiast

 **Hello!
-I'm a computer nerd and variety gamer who's looking to expand his skillset!**
+I'm a computer nerd and variety gamer who's looking to expand their skillset!**

 -----